No new COVID-19 cases in New Brunswick on Wednesday

-Two active cases of the novel coronavirus remain in New Brunswick, as health officials reported no new cases on Wednesday.
+New Brunswick reported no new cases of the novel coronavirus on Wednesday.

 Trending Stories